gonzoknows/gonzoknows.github.io/_posts/2023-02-1-Briar-Offline-Communication.md

 - Search and Rescue
 - Concrete Buildings
 - Underground Buildings
-- Saving Data or Using Less Data
+- Saving Data or Using Fewer Amounts of Data

 ## Limitations
 Currently, as of writing this post, Briar is a great instant messaging app... if you are running an android device.
 It does many things right such as reliability, Briar will work no matter if you have an internet connection or not which is huge for communication reliability.
 Though it doesn't come with its downsides listed below